zamicol/InternetCitizenBillOfRights/README.md

 Freedom to use owned computerware for any non-violent purpose.

 ## Freedom to Alter
-Freedom to modify all owned computerware for any non-violent purpose.
+Freedom to modify owned computerware for any non-violent purpose.

 ## Freedom of Memory
 Freedom to store, copy, and own all observations.